 Live chat is a tool that allows customers to have real-time conversations with the site’s agents.
-You may not be available all the time to answer customer concerns — in this case you can acquire services of a separate company that provides real human chat agents who can support your visitors on your behalf 24/7.
+You may not be available all the time to answer customer concerns — in this case, you can acquire services from a separate company that provides real human chat agents who can support your visitors on your behalf 24/7.

-(Figure 1: A live chat used on 1902 Software’s websites, powered by Crowdio.)
+(Figure 1: A live chat used on 1902 Software’s websites, powered by Weply.)

 Another emerging technology for customer support is the use of a chatbot.
 A chatbot is a computer program that simulates human conversation, either via voice or text communication.

 Chatbot systems have become more sophisticated with the advances of Artificial Intelligence (AI).
 Chatbots with AI have the ability to understand the intentions of the statements they receive.
 It is still at an early stage but is continuously evolving, so it is safe to use it to fulfill simple commands.
 For instance, it can give answers to repetitive questions, or collect customer inquiries 24/7.